pantheon-systems/documentation/source/content/guides/localdev/03-using-localdev.md

 Select a site from the **Sites** list, and **Choose an Environment** if the site has any Multidev environments.
 Click **Pull for local development** to clone the site locally and boot the local environment.
 This process will take several minutes.

 Each site is cloned to its own directory within `~/Localdev/` by default.
-If your site specifies a nested docroot with `web_docroot: true` in its [pantheon.yml](/pantheon-yml/#site-local-configurations-pantheonyml) or [pantheon.upstream.yml](/pantheon-yml/#custom-upstream-configurations-pantheonupstreamyml) file, the site's code will be located in the `web` subdirectory.
+If your site specifies a nested docroot with `web_docroot: true` in its [pantheon.yml](/pantheon-yml/#site-local-configurations-pantheonyml) or [pantheon.upstream.yml](/pantheon-yml/#custom-upstream-configurations-pantheonupstreamyml) file, the site's web root will be located in the `web` subdirectory.

 ![Localdev clones the site code](../../../images/localdev/localdev-cloning-site.png)